-The Company's short- and long-term debt are recorded at their carrying values in the condensed consolidated balance sheets, which may differ from their respective fair values.
-The carrying values and estimated fair values of the Company's short- and long-term debt approximate their carrying values as of March 31, 2024 and December 31, 2023, based on interest rates currently available to the Company for similar borrowings.
+The Company's short- and long-term debt are recorded at their carrying values in the unaudited condensed consolidated balance sheets, which may differ from their respective fair values.
+The carrying values and estimated fair values of the Company's short- and long-term debt approximate their carrying values as of March 31, 2024 June 30, 2024 and December 31, 2023, based on interest rates currently available to the Company for similar borrowings.